ENDNOTE STOP PRESS

 Apparently both EndNote X7 and EndNote X6 work with Mavericks, the most recent Mac OS (version 10.9).
-You'll need to make sure you have EndNote version X7.2: when you install EndNote you should be asked automatically to install several updates, one after the other, the last one being EndNote X7.2, You should install all these updates.
+If you are using EndNote X7 you should make sure you have EndNote version X7.2: when you install EndNote you should be asked automatically to install several updates, one after the other, the last one being EndNote X7.2, You should install all these updates.
 If required you can download them from EndNote's website.

 Mac users with OS 10.8.2 may have issues with EndNote X6 due to a bug in the Mac OS.
 These can include program slowness, freezing, or "error 1712" messages.
 This can be fixed by using EndNote version X6.0.2, or if you have version X6.0.1 downloading and installing the X6.0.2 patch from EndNote's website.